 The style is named after the legendary founder, who is said to have been a Taoist monk who was one of the “Five Elders”, 5 monks who escaped the destruction of the Shaolin temple.
 “Bak Mei”, or “white Eyebrow” was actually a nickname for the founder (he may have gotten that name because he had white eyebrows or because he wore a white headband), who is one of the most controversial figures in the history of Chinese martial arts, as, according to legend, he became a traitor and betrayed the other monks, who were revolutionaries against the Qing dynasty.

 Bak Mei looks quite similar to Southern Praying Mantis and Dragon style Kung Fu.
 All three arts are called Hakka arts, which means that they were arts that were developed by travelers that lived in southern china at the time.
-Many of these are associated with Emei Mountain where there were one or more temples where Kung Fu was trained and developed.
-It is believed that the founders or their successors trained together with founders of these other two arts and exchanged techniques.
+Many of these are associated with Emei Mountain where there were b one or more temples where Kung Fu was trained and developed.
+It is believed that the founders of Bak Mei or their successors trained together with the founders of these other two arts and exchanged techniques.

 Bak Mei uses several stances and in general the stances are somewhat lower than those used in Wing Chun, but higher than most of the stances used in other Southern styles.
 Many actually resemble the familiar Karate front stance, horse stance, and cat stance.